 Salary Cap Smoothing Is As Complicated As It Is Necessary

 Update 2 (3/11/15): The National Basketball Players Association informed the NBA that it will not agree to “smoothing” in the increases in the salary cap that will result from the new national media agreements beginning in the 2016-17 season.
-It is not difficult to understand their logic.
-Expect a big spike in the 2016-17 salary cap.

 Update (2/13/15): The National Basketball Players Association officially rejected the NBA’s salary cap “smoothing” proposal on Friday.
 NBPA executive director Michele Roberts said the union hired two forensic economic teams to evaluate the league’s proposal and both recommended the union not accept it.

 The league’s proposal apparently contained some elements of artificially suppressing the salary cap (the second scenario described below) and increasing the salaries in all existing contracts (the third scenario described below).
 The union is opposed to artificially suppressing the salary cap.

 The league and union can still negotiate, but time is running increasingly short.

 “At first glance, [it] is not that attractive, I won’t lie.
 But we’re studying it to figure out if there really is some advantage for players.”

 That was NBA players’ union executive director Michele Roberts last week, describing her aversion to salary cap “smoothing” in the wake of the league’s massive new national TV rights deals.

 The new deals with Disney and Turner will pay out $23.4 billion over nine seasons, starting with 2016-17 and running through 2024-25, an average of $2.6 billion per year.
 That’s a huge increase from the current deals, which pay out $7.44 billion over eight seasons, an average of $930 million per year.